 Discover was our first attempt at imagining what a personalised music experience could be.
 The lean-back discovery "magazine" concept tested as Spotify's home page for about 3 months.
 Users listen and follow music as signals for Discover to recommend new content such as album reviews by Rolling Stone, playlists, concerts, artists, and tastemakers.
 The picture to the right is from Daniel Ek's live demo in New York which I proudly attended back stage and helped rehearse.
 For the demo we used our new Web desktop version of Spotify to show off the magazine look & feel.
 Daniel followed a few of his favourite artists and at the end got a notification on his iPhone that one of them (Bruno Mars) had just released a new single.
 I was the PM in the team that built and shipped the user experience for desktop/mobile.
 From concept to large scale testing it took 6 months.

 Results: Testing indicated that the global maximum potential for this product was minimal since the overall positive retention effects were within the margin of error.
-So, the team optimised for the local maximum (engagement, follows, etc.) and moved on.
-Our big learning was to focus even more on the Day 0 experience for Spotify users than building an amazing experience for existing users.
+So, the team optimised for the local maximum (engagement, follows, etc.) and ultimately shut down the product after 8 weeks of testing.
+Our big learning was to focus more on the Day 0 experience for Spotify users than building an amazing experience for existing users.
+And later Spotify would learn the importance of serving the “recall” use case on the start page of Spotify.
+As users, our natural tendency is to play what we know most of the time.
+Too much discovery is actually a bad thing.

 U.S Launch of Spotify!
 Our team helped kick it off right.
 Spotify's deep integration with FB Open Graph